projectmela/Annotation_analysis_tools/README.md

 # Class error
 **Code for solving the error**: Here we use the intersection over union concept to solve the problem.
 First, the rows that are showing class errors are identified using the code above.
 The IOU of each bounding box with the error is compared with every individual present in the previous frame.
 The bounding box that has the largest IOU value from the previous frame is selected.
 The class and ID of this bounding box (previous frame) are copied and pasted onto the class and ID columns of the individual that is being corrected.
 This process is repeated for all the bounding boxes that are showing an error.

-# **SRT analyzer**
-This code helps in identifies the errors and other unique data from each drone session.
-It creates a csv file combing all the data.
-The information in the csv file are:
-Flight number, Global start/end time, max/min height, drift status, height variation, frame drop, miss clicks, start/end frame, relay video
 ## Installation

-These codes can be directly run using python once you have downloaded and installed the required files.
+These codes can be directly run using Python once you have downloaded and installed the required files.
 dependencies:
   - python=3.10.9
   - numpy=1.23.5
   - pandas=1.5.3
   - matplotlib=3.7.2
-  - geopy=2.3.0
-  - opencv=4.6.0
 ```
-The codes can take more aruguments when called.
+The codes can take more arguments when called.
 Type --help to see more options.
-srtanalyzer can take
-the location of the session
-drift threshold value
-height threshold value

-Annotationanalysis can take
+Annotationanalysis can take:
 the location of the annotated file
 area threshold value
 command to not create the graphs
 command to display graphs while running the code

+Annotationcorrection can take:
+the location of the annotated file

 ## Appendix

 A test dataset is provided to help you in checking if the codes are running as intended.
 The test dataset contains both the files to be run and their expected outputs.